jtheriault/code-copter/README.md

 * [reporter-plugin demo](examples/reporter-plugin/scripts/code-copter.js) - Script in a demo project configuring code-copter to use a custom reporter plugin

 ### Defining a custom analyzer

+A defining a custom analyzer is as simple as writing a single function.

+An analyzer function takes a [FileSourceData](https://github.com/jtheriault/code-copter-sdk#filesourcedata) object which can be iterated over to get samples of each line with their text and line number:

+    function noTodo (fileSourceData) {
+        var errors = [];

+        for (let sample of fileSourceData) {
+            let line = sample.line,
+                text = sample.text;

+            // ...
+        }
+    }

+with this information, you can perform whatever analysis you need on the lines of all included code files:

+    if (text.indexOf('// TODO:') !== -1) {
+        // ...
+    }

+accumulate any errors that you find:

+    errors.push({
+        line: line,
+        message: 'Found work to do: ' + text
+    });

+and return an object with your errors array:

+    return {
+        errors: errors
+    };

+Finally you have to configure Code-Copter to use your custom analyzer:

+    codeCopter.configure({
+        analyzers: {
+            disallowTodo: noTodo
+        }
+    });

 **Relevant examples**: